popcorn-official/popcorn-desktop/docs/Git-Workflow.md

 Testing your code before submitting a PR is very important.
 Rebuild then try to open the application and manually check if everything is working.

-To launch the automated tests, just commit.
-It'll automatically pass JSHINT validation.
-Further tests might come.
+To launch the automated tests, type : `npm test`.
+It'll launch a serie of tests in console.

 ***